 FULL NAME OF ELECTOR:

 (Please Print Full Name)

 ELECTOR'S RESIDENTIAL ADDRESS:

 (State Full Civic Address)

 SIGNATURE OF ELECTOR:

 DATE:

 To be completed by Non-Resident Property Electors Only

-I am entitled to register as a non-resident property elector as an owner of the property located at the following address:
+I am entitled to register as a non-resident pro address: operty elector as an owner of the property located a t the following

-A person must not sign more than one elector response form in relation to the same Alternative Approval Process.

-A person may only submit one elector response form, regardless of the number of properties owned.
+- A person must not sign more than one elector response form in relation to the same Alternative Approval Process. - A person may only submit one elector response form, regardless of the number of properties owned.